 Millennials, also called Gens Y and Z, get a bad reputation for depending entirely on technology to communicate, but the advances communication has seen since Generation Y entered the workplace can’t be denied.

 - Smartphone — These game-changing portable devices came of age around the time this generation started working.
 With smartphones, finance professionals could respond to emails, stay informed about the latest business news, buy and sell stocks, and much more.
 However, by being so connected and able to do so much on a portable device, many an employee suffered from disruptions in work-life balance.

 - Web meetings — This generation increased the effectiveness of workplace communication in video calls by making sure everyone was on the same page — literally — via screen sharing and file sharing.
 Video interviews began to gain traction for both management and job seekers.

 Generation Z (born 1990 to 1999)

 As this generation continues to become employed, expect many more changes in workplace communication.

 Read about the secrets to hiring and managing Gen Z, in this report.

 Whether you’re a finance manager or employee, the shifts in communication seen with each new generation has an impact on your workplace.
-To remain relevant and successful, use your soft skills to stay on top of each trend as it arises.
+To remain relevant and successful, use your soft skills — and keep reading to stay on top of each trend as it arises.